turingschool/career-development-curriculum/module_four/pd_kickoff.md

 ## Opening: The Big Picture
 ### Find Your Peer Groups Listed on the Slide
 You are assigned to a peer group made up of other students and one staff member who will be your coach.
 You'll meet with your groups every Thursday at 1pm. **You've been grouped according to the timeline by which you said you'd need a job.** Keep this in mind as you plan together.

-### Embarking on the Mod 4 Job Search: Dream Big
-Close your eyes and imagine that you’re in your dream job; what is it like?
-What are you doing?
-What does the company do?
-Who do you work with?
-Who are your users?
-Why is this a dream job for you — do you get to do what you like?
-Are you using your strengths?
-Do you get mentorship?

-Now open your eyes.
-Turn & Talk to the person next to you to describe what you imagine and what barriers seem to be in the way of you achieving that dream job.
-2-3 groups share out the whole group.

-It's important to articulate what you are looking for not just once, but over and over so that you have a clear idea of what you want to be pursuing.
-And talking about it with your group members will help them hold you accountable to those goals.
-That's the overall purpose of these groups this module -- to help each other realize our job search goals.

 ### Objectives
 * Understand the scope and sequence of Module 4 Professional Development and what support looks like this module